cambiotraining/quarto-course-template/materials/02-content_guidelines.md

 ## Introduction

-This document includes information for writing materials for the Bioinformatics Training Facility, which is then built into a suitable website using Quarto.
+This document includes information for writing materials for the Bioinformatics Training Facility, which is then built into a website using Quarto.
 We encourage you to use markdown-based documents (`.md`, `.Rmd` or `.qmd`), although Python Notebooks (`.ipynb`) are also supported[^1].

 [^1]: Python Notebooks are great, and we have nothing against them in principle.
 But they are not very git-friendly: because they are complex JSON files with results embeded in the file, it makes it harder to see what content changed when a new commit is made.